GIMLabHur/CourseWebsite/README.md

 # CourseWebsite
 The course website and course slides for Research Methods in Organizations and Management.
 The slides are compiled by [Slidev](https://cn.sli.dev/).
+The slides collection are downloadable at [julia-slides/Lectures](https://github.com/Fanisting/julia_slides/tree/main/Lectures)

 # The Repo Structure
 - main site